deadmanoz/deadmanoz.xyz/_posts/hello-world.md

 # Welcome to deadmanoz.xyz

-Testing the features of this website, including annotations (hover footnotes), automatic image captioning, coloured text, and math rendering.
+Testing the features of this website, including table-of-contents, annotations (hover footnotes), automatic image captioning, coloured text, and math rendering.

 ## Math Rendering